samjd-zz/regulatory-intelligence-assistant/README.md

 # 2. Add your Gemini API key to backend/.env
 # GEMINI_API_KEY=your_key_here

-# 3. Start all services
+# 3. Start all services (includes frontend, backend, PostgreSQL, Neo4j, Elasticsearch, Redis)
 docker compose up -d

+# 4. Wait for services to initialize (~30 seconds)
+# The backend automatically:
+#   - Runs database migrations
+#   - Initializes Neo4j schema and indexes
+#   - Waits for all dependencies to be ready

-# 4. Initialize database with data (interactive wizard)
+# 5. Initialize with data (interactive wizard)
 docker compose exec backend python scripts/init_data.py

 # The wizard guides you through: